 LibDib streamlines that process.
 It allows makers to spend money directly to sell products, as opposed to paying a distributor to sell (and make key decisions around how to execute that sales push).
 Through the LibDib platform, Makers control prioritization, pricing, and every other aspect of their brand.
 Internal sales teams can drive the sales directly, as opposed to being presented as part of a deeper book.
 Unlike traditional sales avenues, the platform is active 24/7.
 While most distributors have salespeople operating during normal business hours, LibDib sees a large portion of products sold at nights or even on weekends.
 LibDib allows customers to purchase when they want, which makes for an optimal buying experience on their end.
 Don’t get me wrong: sales reps are absolutely necessary and a huge part of business.
 Great salespeople should always be out there building relationships, running product promotions, and arranging tastings.

 But the reality is, thanks to Amazon, customers are used to making purchases online at their leisure.
 Wine and liquor distribution is the outlier.
 It’s why LibDib bringing the industry into the future is so important.
 All distributors should be selling this way.

-The energy they’ve harnessed here is truly like lightning in a bottle; it’s the kind of company an executive would be lucky to work for once in their lifetime.
-I’ve been working for a large distributor for the better part of 22 years and learned everything I know about distribution, and LibDib feels like a true breath of fresh air, keeping the 3-tier system in place by reimagining it.
+The energy we'’ve harnessed here is truly like lightning in a bottle; it’s the kind of company an executive would be lucky to work for once in their lifetime.
+LibDib feels like a true breath of fresh air, keeping the 3-tier system in place by reimagining it.